 SPS anticipates receiving state capital funds from the Washington Office of Superintendent of Public Instruction (OSPI).
 Use of state funds requires that the project go through additional cultural resources review under Governor's Executive Order 21-02 (EO 21-02, formerly EO 05-05).
 While separate from SEPA, the EO 21-02 review process requires consultation between SPS and DAHP and Affected Tribes regarding potential impacts on cultural resources, which include archaeological resources and historic buildings and structures.
-SPS requested to initiate EO 21-02 Consultation with DAHP, Duwamish Tribe, Muckleshoot Indian Tribe, Snoqualmie Indian Tribe, Suquamish Tribe, and Tulalip Tribes via email on January 14, 2022, and hardcopy via certified mail on January 14, 2022, with follow up phone calls to non-responsive Tribes.
-Dennis Lewarch, Suguamish Tribe Tribal Historic Preservation Office, responded via email on January 14, 2022, to "concur with the ESA recommendation that an Inadvertent Discovery Plan be implemented during construction and that the area has a generally low probability for intact archaeological deposits based on documentation of past construction effects."
+SPS requested to initiate EO 21-02 Consultation with DAHP, Duwamish, Muckleshoot, Snoqualmie, Suquamish, and Tulalip Tribes via email on January 14, 2022, and hardcopy via certified mail on January 14, 2022, with follow up phone calls to non-responsive entities.
+Dennis Lewarch, Suquamish Tribe Tribal Historic Preservation Office, responded via email on January 14, 2022, to "concur with the ESA recommendation that an Inadvertent Discovery Plan be implemented during construction and that the area has a generally low probability for intact archaeological deposits based on documentation of past construction effects."
 Steve Moses, Snoqualmie Indian Tribe Director of Archaeology and Historic Preservation responded via email on January 18, 2022, to "recommend an IDP be prepared."
-John Boddy, Duwamish Tribe Council member and Tribal Historic Preservation Officer, responded by email on February 1, 2022, acknowledging receipt of SPS's letter, and indicating: "All we would ask is that there be an accidental discovery plan in place during construction.
+John Boddy, Duwamish Tribal Council member and Tribal Historic Preservation Officer, responded by email on February 1, 2022, acknowledging receipt of SPS's letter, and indicating: "All we would ask is that there be an accidental discovery plan in place during construction.
 I would be happy to visit the site if you wished."

 Due to the low potential for intact archaeological deposits, and the widespread presence of impervious surfaces across the project site, ESA is not recommending a subsurface archaeological survey unless requested by EO 21-02 consulting parties.
-SPS will prepare an Inadvertent Discovery Plan for use during project construction and ensure that the contractor receives cultural resources orientation prior to beginning ground disturbance.
-SPS will notify the Duwamish Tribe, Muckleshoot Indian Tribe, Snoqualmie Indian Tribe, Suquamish Tribe, and Tulalip Tribes in advance of construction, and invite the Tribes to observe the work.
+SPS has prepared an Inadvertent Discovery Plan for use during project construction and will ensure that the contractor receives cultural resources orientation prior to beginning ground disturbance.
+SPS will notify the Duwamish, Muckleshoot, Snoqualmie, Suquamish, and Tulalip Tribes in advance of construction, and invite them to observe the work.
 At all times during construction, state laws regarding cultural resources, including Archaeological Sites and Resources (RCW 27.53), Indian Graves and Records (RCW 27.44), Human Remains (RCW 68.50), and Abandoned and Historic Cemeteries and Historic Graves (RCW 68.60), are in force if archaeological sites or human remains are discovered.
 Based on the result of the analysis, measures to avoid, minimize, or compensate for the loss of, changes to, and disturbance to resources would be determined based on the nature, location, and potential impacts on any archaeological resource.

-In response to SPS's 21-02 consultation initiation request to DAHP, the DAHP issued a letter to SPS on January 6, 2022, stating: "Should the building [Asa Mercer Middle School] continue to be NRHP-eligible at the time of construction, and the construction still plan for its demolition, the project as proposed will have an Adverse Impact under 21-02.
+In response to SPS's 21-02 consultation initiation request to DAHP, DAHP issued a letter to SPS on January 6, 2022, stating: "Should the building [Asa Mercer Middle School] continue to be NRHP-eligible at the time of construction, and the construction still plan for its demolition, the project as proposed will have an Adverse Impact under 21-02.
 This would require further consultation and the development of a Memorandum of Understanding (MOU).
 The MOU shall identify specific measures that when implemented will serve to mitigate the adverse effect on the property."
-SPS is in the process of consulting with DAHP regarding development of an MOU.
-These measures, when determined, will be incorporated into the project as mitigation.